Subramania/RepData_PeerAssessment1/PA1_template.md

 ```
 There are **2304** missing values

+To impute the missing data I do the following

+ 1. Get the list of all NA values
-Next, merge data with average from interval to fill in the missing values
+ 2. Merge the data with interval average
+ 3. For all NA values, set the steps as interval averages
+ 4. Remove the avg col (as this is an extra)

 ```r
 nas<-is.na(data$steps)